Aleksandr Dugin: Early life and education

-Dugin was born in Moscow, into the family of a colonel-general in the Soviet military intelligence and candidate of law, Geliy Alexandrovich Dugin, and his wife Galina, a doctor and candidate of medicine.
+Aleksandr Gelyevich Dugin was born on 7 January 1962, in Moscow, into the family of a colonel-general in the GRU, a Soviet military intelligence agency, and candidate of law, Geliy Aleksandrovich Dugin, and his wife Galina, a doctor and candidate of medicine.
 His father left the family when he was three, but ensured that they had a good standard of living, and helped Dugin out of trouble with the authorities on occasion.
 He was transferred to the customs service due to his son's behaviour in 1983.

 In 1979, Aleksandr entered the Moscow Aviation Institute.
 He was expelled without a degree either because of low academic achievement, dissident activities or both.
 Afterwards, he began working as a street cleaner.
 He used a forged reader's card to access the Lenin Library and continue studying.
-However, other sources claim he instead started working in a KGB archive, where he had access to banned literature on Masonry, fascism and paganism.
+However, other sources claim he instead started working in a KGB archive, where he had access to banned literature on Masonry, fascism, and paganism.

 In 1980, Dugin joined the "Yuzhinsky circle", an avant-garde dissident group which dabbled in Satanism, esoteric Nazism and other forms of the occult.
-In the group, he was known for his embrace of Nazism which he attributes to a rebellion against his Soviet raising, as opposed to genuine sympathy for Hitler.
+The Yuzhinsky circle gained a reputation for Satanism, for séances, a devotion to all things esoteric – mysticism, hypnotism, Ouija boards, Sufism, trances, pentagrams and so forth.
+In the group, he was known for his embrace of Nazism which he attributes to a rebellion against his Soviet upbringing, as opposed to genuine sympathy for Hitler.
 He adopted an alter ego with the name of "Hans Sievers", a reference to Wolfram Sievers, a Nazi researcher of the paranormal.
+Under the pseudonym, transcribed as Hans Zievers in Cyrillic, he recorded a musical album in 1981-1984.

-Studying by himself, he learned to speak Italian, German, French, English and Spanish.
+Studying by himself, he learned to speak Italian, German, French, English, and Spanish.
 He was influenced by René Guénon and by the Traditionalist School.
-In the V. I. Lenin State Library he discovered the writings of Julius Evola, whose book Pagan Imperialism he translated into Russian.
+In the Lenin Library, he discovered the writings of Julius Evola, whose book Pagan Imperialism he translated into Russian.

 Career and political views

 Early activism

 In the 1980s, Dugin was a dissident and an anti-communist.
 Dugin worked as a journalist before becoming involved in politics just before the fall of communism.
-In 1988, he and his friend Geydar Dzhemal joined the ultranationalist and anti-Semitic group Pamyat (Memory), which would later give rise to Russian fascism.
+In 1988, he and his friend Geydar Dzhemal were involved in the ultranationalist and antisemitic group Pamyat ("Memory").
 For a brief period at the beginning of the 1990s he was close to Gennady Zyuganov, leader of the newly formed Communist Party of the Russian Federation, and probably had a role in formulating its nationalist communist ideology.
 In 1993 he co-founded, together with Eduard Limonov, the National Bolshevik Party, whose nationalistic interpretation of Bolshevism was based on the ideas of Ernst Niekisch.
 He left the party in 1998 following disputes with Limonov.